jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

 (1) Goods to be exported under a Customs-approved secure exports scheme may be exported under drawback.
 (2) If goods to be exported under a Customs-approved secure exports scheme are exported under drawback, then all conditions (if any) as may be prescribed for allowing drawback of duty must be satisfied, even though satisfying those conditions may involve conveying or handling or storing the goods in a way not specified in the scheme.

-### 53H Application of Customs seals to goods to be exported under Customs-approved secure exports schemes
+### 53H Use of Customs seals in relation to goods to be exported under Customs-approved secure exports schemes
-(1) Nothing in this Act prevents a Customs seal from being applied to a Customs-approved secure package after an approved seal or markings of the kind referred to in section 53E(1)(b) have been applied to the package in accordance with the relevant Customs-approved secure exports scheme.
+(1) Nothing in this Act prevents a Customs seal from being used in relation to a Customs-approved secure package after an approved seal, marking, substance, or device of the kind referred to in section 53E(1)(b) has been used in relation to the package in accordance with the relevant Customs-approved secure exports scheme.
-(2) Goods to be exported under a Customs-approved secure exports scheme must not be regarded as no longer to be exported under the scheme just because 1 or more Customs seals have been applied to the Customs-approved secure package concerned.
+(2) Goods to be exported under a Customs-approved secure exports scheme must not be regarded as no longer to be exported under the scheme just because 1 or more Customs seals have been used in relation to the Customs-approved secure package concerned.

 ### 53I Exporters may be involved in exportation of goods outside Customs-approved secure exports scheme
 (1) This section applies to an exporter involved in the carriage, handling, transportation, or exportation of goods for export under 1 or more Customs-approved secure exports schemes.